OtavioLMS/mars_explorers/README.md

 this a fictional application of that process made in elixir considering the probes move within a grid

 ## Input
-the first line of the file must have two integers representing the max coordinates of the plateau
+The first line of the file must have two integers representing the max coordinates of the plateau
 ```
 5 9
 ```

-the following lines must come in pairs of two representing a probe and the commands it receives
+The following lines must come in pairs of two representing a probe and the commands it receives
 ```
 1 2 N
 LMLMLMLMM
 ```

-in the production environment this program will look for a file called input.txt on the io folder
+In the production environment this program will look for a file called input.txt on the io folder

-in the development environment thefile will be called input.txt.example
+In the development environment thefile will be called input.txt.example

-for the test environment the file is input txt on the test/io folder
+For the test environment the file is input txt on the test/io folder

 ### full input example: